-If it makes you feel better, many businesses barf up hackneyed lines all over their website.
+Oi, business owner!
+You can’t hide, I can still see you (and your clichéd phrases).
+If it makes you feel better, most businesses barf up hackneyed lines all over their website.

 Old habits die hard.